maxobaxo/moes/README.md

 5. Customer can view order confirmation.
 6. Customer can view list of previous orders.
 7. Customer can reorder a previous order.
+8. Customer can elect to autoship a given order.

 <!-- Customer can login with username and password.
   - Customer login will be authenticated.